 This protective order will generally stay in place until the conclusion of the defendant’s criminal case, at which point a conviction might convince a judge to extend that protective order even further.
 A violation of a protective order, even if nonviolent in nature is a felony offense that brings additional penalties to the table and can extend the life of your case.

-In addition to building a case defense for criminal court, a domestic violence lawyer in Ridgefield could also provide crucial assistance mitigating the impact of protective orders, DCF investigations, loss of custody rights, and other such non-criminal sanctions.
+In addition to building a case defense for criminal court, a domestic violence attorney in Ridgefield could also provide crucial assistance mitigating the impact of protective orders, DCF investigations, loss of custody rights, and other such non-criminal sanctions.

-A Ridgefield Domestic Violence Attorney Could Help
+Let A Ridgefield Domestic Violence Attorney Help Protect Your Future

 Once retained, a Ridgefield domestic violence lawyer could work relentlessly on your behalf to fight the allegations against you and seek a favorable resolution to all aspects of your case.
 To learn more about how a dedicated attorney can help you, click here to read our hundreds of client reviews.
 Call today to learn more.